awsdocs/amazon-lumberyard-user-guide/doc_source/cloud-canvas-command-line-cgf.md

 # Using the Cloud Gem Framework Command Line<a name="cloud-canvas-command-line-cgf"></a>

-You can use the `lmbr_aws cloud-gem-framework` command line for working with Cloud Canvas [Cloud Gems](cloud-canvas-cloud-gems-intro.md), the [Cloud Gem Portal](cloud-canvas-cloud-gem-portal.md), and the [Cloud Gem Framework Service API](cloud-canvas-cgf-service-api.md)\.
+You can use the `lmbr_aws cloud-gem-framework` command line for working with Cloud Canvas [Cloud Gems](cloud-canvas-cloud-gems-intro.md) and the [Cloud Gem Framework Service API](cloud-canvas-cgf-service-api.md)\.

 **Note**
 For general information on the `lmbr_aws` command line tool, including common syntax, configuration, and arguments, see [Using the Cloud Canvas Command Line](cloud-canvas-command-line.md)\.